Oil Palm originated from West Africa.

 Marketing of Oil Palm

-Most palm oil and kernels are consumed locally and less than 50% is exported.
+Most palm oil and kernels are consumed locally and less than 50% are exported.

-Most of the kernels are exported to Britain, W. Europe and U.S.A.
+Most of the kernels are exported to Britain, W. Europe, and the U.S.A.

 Significance of Oil Palm to Nigeria’s Economy